Vyral/mark-ramey/_posts/2018-10-19-what-questions-should-your-agent-answer-before-you-hire-them.md

 **4. What’s your list-to-sale price ratio?** This number will give you an idea as to how much money you’ll actually receive when selling your home.

 **5. Do you have enough staff to support my needs?** With the support of my team, I’m able to be out in the field working with buyers and sellers every day to get the results.
-Agents who don’t have a staff like mine often don’t have the time necessary to bring you results in the timeline you’re looking for.
+Agents who don’t have a staff like mine often don’t have the time, resources, and experience necessary to bring you results in the timeline you’re looking for.

 **6. Do you have a preferred vendor list?** This includes vendors who can provide you a high level of service that the agent has already vetted.